« Learn about Money

-You may think you understand money, but do you really?
+You may think you understand money, but do you?
 Do you know where money comes from, how it's created, and how it gets into your hands?
 Do you know why we have recessions, why we have inflation, why we have depressions?
-Do you know why some people become fabulously wealthy, while others have to struggle to make ends meet?
+Do you know why some people become fabulously wealthy while others struggle to make ends meet?

 Let's take a closer look at money.

-Before you can understand money, you have to understand the difference between money and currency.
+Before you can understand money, you have to understand the difference between currency and money.

 Money is a means of exchange

 So for example, if Jack has apples and Jill has oranges, and they both agree that one apple is worth an orange, they can exchange the apples and oranges directly.
-But if they want to exchange the apples and oranges for something neither of them have, then they need some other means of exchange.
+But if they want to exchange the apples and oranges for something neither of them has, they need another means of exchange.

 To solve this problem, they could use money to facilitate the exchange.
 If Jack has some gold and Jill has some silver, they can exchange the gold and silver for goods and services.
 The gold and silver have become money.

-Money is an efficient medium of exchange because it is divisible, it is easily recognizable, it is easy to store and it is easy to measure.
+Money is an efficient medium of exchange because it is divisible, easily recognizable, easy to store, and easy to measure.